Typhoon Prapiroon (2018)

-Typhoon Prapiroon, also known as Tropical Storm Florita in the Philippines, was a typhoon that worsened the floods in Japan and also caused impacts in neighboring South Korea.
-The storm formed from an area of low pressure near the Philippines, and strengthened to a typhoon before entering the Sea of Japan.
+Typhoon Prapiroon (พระพิรุณ), known in the Philippines as Severe Tropical Storm Florita, was a Category 1 typhoon that worsened the floods in Japan and also caused impacts in neighboring South Korea in early-July 2018.
+The storm formed from an area of low pressure near the Philippines and strengthened to a typhoon before entering the Sea of Japan.
+The seventh named storm and the first typhoon of the annual typhoon season.
+Prapiroon originated from a low-pressure area far off the coast of Northern Luzon on June 28.
+Tracking westwards, it rapidly upgraded into a tropical storm, receiving the name Prapiroon due to favorable conditions in the Philippine Sea on the next day.